SFU-CMPT-201/a6-pub/README.md

 This format is called *memory layout*.
 Understanding this layout is crucial for writing more reliable and correct code, and also for deepening your understanding of pointers and memory management.
 In this assignment, you will learn about Linux's memory layout.
-Along the way, you will also write a few C programs that examine the memory layout, which also give us an opportunity to take a deeper look at pointers.
+Along the way, you will also write a few C programs that examine the memory layout, which also gives us an opportunity to take a deeper look at pointers.

 ## Linux Memory Layout and C Pointers